monkybrain/transunify/README.md

 Decodes unicode source files into valid CoffeeScript/JavaScript.

-Might possibly work with other languages too, such as Python (untested).
+Might work with other languages too, such as Python (untested).

 ## Usage
 Simple as can be...